Understand who can access a conversation

 Where to manage the people in a conversation

-In the conversation settings, you'll find a panel to manage the people.
-The fastest way to access this panel is to click the user avatars shown at the top right of the conversation.
+The fastest way in is still to click the avatars at the top right of the conversation.

 Participants vs. subscribers